-- Take Back the Night: SARC Advocates participated in the Take Back the Night event on November 7, 2013.
+Light Up the Night: SARC Advocates participated in the Light Up the Night event on October 2, 2014.
 This event focused on making a visible stand to eliminate violence at night.
 Its purpose was to demonstrate that all people should feel safe walking alone at night.
-This year, it was hosted by the Women’s Resource Center.
-The walk started at the Oval at the University of Montana and ended at the Missoula County Court House with keynote speakers and stories from survivors.
+This year, it was hosted by the Advocates for Non-violence and Women’s Resource Center.
+The walk started at the Oval on the University of Montana campus and ended at the "M" on Mount Sentinel.

 International Dating 101: SARC staff and advocates discussed the customs and courtesies of dating in the United States with international students.
 While the focus was on international students, this seminar is open to all students.
 We plan to continue this event, and welcome input from students from all countries!